joewheaton-org/etal/docs/people/researchers-technicians/natalie-kramer.md

 ### Bio

 **Natalie Kramer **is a fluvial geomorphologist and lifelong river runner.
-She joined the [ET-AL](http://etal.joewheaton.org/wheaton-et-al) team in January 2017 as a post-doctoral scholar after completing her PhD at Colorado State University with [Ellen Wohl](https://sites.warnercnr.colostate.edu/fluvial-geomorphology/people/34-2/) in 2016.
+She joined the [ET-AL]({{site.baseurl}} team in January 2017 as a post-doctoral scholar after completing her PhD at Colorado State University with [Ellen Wohl](https://sites.warnercnr.colostate.edu/fluvial-geomorphology/people/34-2/) in 2016.
 Natalie is a [SoGES Global Sustainability Leadership Fellow](http://sustainability.colostate.edu/slf-program) (2013) who values sharing her research with the general public.
 She particularly enjoys telling compelling big picture stories about how riverine landscapes evolve and change through time.
 She has worked on a variety of projects resulting in numerous academic publications in respected journals.
 Prior to working on data analysis and synthesis for [CHaMP](https://www.champmonitoring.org/), most of her work was focused on the transport of instream wood through drainage networks and the legacy impacts of wood deposits on shorelines.
 Kayaking has given her a broad intuitive understanding of rivers that has been hugely influential to her success as a physical scientist.
 Fun fact: since infancy, Natalie has never gone a full year without floating down a river somewhere.

 ------